-- 4.3.4 During the badger monitoring, infrequent activity of badger was recorded in proximity to setts S1 and S2, with no badger recorded entering or leaving the sett entrances and no badger hairs being captured on the sticky traps.
+- 4.3.4 During the badger monitoring in 2022, infrequent activity of badger was recorded in proximity to setts S1 and S2, with no badger recorded entering or leaving the sett entrances and no badger hairs being captured on the sticky traps.
 There are likely to be additional sett entrances on the embankment west of S2.
-Badger were recorded squeezing beneath the fence at this location and were actively using a latrine west of the fence. - 4.3.5 Camera monitoring of S5 for nearly two months recorded six passes by badger, none of which entered or emerged from the entrances monitored (each entrance was not monitored, and it is recognised there may be additional sett entrances within the bramble scrub).
-The low level of activity in the vicinity of the sett indicates that it is likely used infrequently by low numbers of badger as an outlier sett. - There is an off-site sett (S6) which includes four active entrances 150-180m south of the site 4.3.6 which is likely to be an Annexe sett.
-Given the proximity of the off-site sett to S3, S3 is considered likely to be an outlier sett.
-There are latrines north-east and immediately west of
+Badger were recorded squeezing beneath the fence at this location and were actively using a latrine west of the fence. - 4.3.5 Camera monitoring of S5 for nearly two months in 2022 recorded six passes by badger, none of which entered or emerged from the entrances monitored (each entrance was not monitored, and it is recognised there may be additional sett entrances within the bramble scrub).
+The low level of activity in the vicinity of the sett indicates that it is likely used infrequently by low numbers of badger as an outlier sett.
+Scrub clearance was conducted in the vicinity of the sett which has revealed five entrances of a suitable size for badger, however, they are now occupied by rabbits.